Skip to main content

 No gas.
 No huge energy bills.
 Just clean solar heat.

-You bought a hot tub to relax.
+You invested in a hot tub to chill out.

 What’s better?

-What makes it ideal for hot tubs?
+Why it is good for hot tubs?

 SolarisKit HelioSpa installed in the UK